-- 1. The Committee shall make nominations for membership on all committees and shall review committee assignments at least annually. - 2.
+- 1. The Committee shall make recommendations to the full Board for nomination for membership on all committees of the Board and shall review committee assignments at least annually. - 2.
 The Committee shall review, as necessary, the responsibilities of any committees of the Board, whether there is a continuing need for each committee, whether there is a need for additional committees of the Board, and whether committees should be combined or reorganized.
-The Committee shall make recommendations for any such action to the full Board.
+The Committee shall make recommendations for any such action to the Board.